Guidance

 Circumstances for deferring Ofsted inspections and visits

-• the provision is confirmed as being due to merge, close or move and it is decided that no useful purpose will be served by inspecting it.
-(If an independent school is within 6 months of confirmed closure, the inspection will normally still go ahead.
-We will inform the DfE of the timescale in which the school expects to close.)
+• the provision is confirmed as being due to merge, close or move and it is decided that no useful purpose will be served by inspecting it (if an independent school is within 6 months of confirmed closure, the inspection will normally still go ahead; we will inform the DfE of the timescale in which the school expects to close)

-• concerns in a local area mean that an inspection or visit would be inappropriate (such as a security incident or other major incident that means the police and senior leaders are focused on public safety)
+• concerns in a local area mean that an inspection would be inappropriate (such as a security incident or other major incident that means the police and senior leaders are focused on public safety)

 • a further education and skills provider, ITE provider or an ECF or NPQ lead provider is no longer in receipt of relevant public funding